Hayati Pro Ultra Plus 3 for £30. Buy Now.

 When you’re travelling, the rules around nicotine products vary depending on what you use.
 Nicotine pouches are simple to pack because they’re solid, don’t leak, and aren’t affected by liquid limits.
 Vapes and vape juice require more planning, and cigarettes are often subject to import limits and strict smoking rules at airports and onboard.

 Many readers ask, “Can you travel with a vape or nicotine pouches?” or “Why are snus and nicotine pouches easier to travel with than cigarettes or vapes?”
-The answer usually comes down to baggage rules, liquid restrictions, and how airlines handle items such as batteries and tobacco.
+The differences usually come down to baggage rules, liquid restrictions, and how airlines handle batteries or tobacco products.

 Packing rules for nicotine products vary depending on what you use.
 Some nicotine pouches are easy to travel with, while others have restrictions due to battery, liquid, or tobacco content.